light-hansha/Hikari/README.md

 # 【光】
-Hikari is a custommized theme based on the amazing [Matcha GTK Theme](https://github.com/vinceliuice/matcha) and supports GTK 3 based desktop environments.
+Hikari is a customized theme based on the amazing [Matcha GTK Theme](https://github.com/vinceliuice/matcha) and supports GTK 3 based desktop environments.
 The color scheme combines dark, muted backgrounds with bright, neon colors in the foreground for a very alien style.

 ## Screenshots